peteoyhh/2025Fall_projects/README.md

 Simulation outputs are aggregated across all trials to estimate:

 - Expected profit per trial: E(Score)
-- Expected utility: E(U)
-- Variance and confidence intervals for both measures
+- Variance and confidence intervals
 - Win rate, self-draw rate, and deal-in rate
 - Fan distribution (frequency of 1–16 fan outcomes)
 - Risk metrics such as maximum drawdown and ruin probability under a finite bankroll

 Statistical comparisons between strategy types use **two-sample t-tests** and **confidence intervals**.
-For composition analysis (H3), we run a **regression of profit against theta** (the proportion of defensive opponents) to detect sign changes that indicate the critical threshold of player compositions.
+For composition analysis (H2), we run a **regression of profit against theta** (the proportion of defensive opponents) to detect sign changes that indicate the critical threshold of player compositions.

 All experiments use **modular Python code** and configuration-driven runs via YAML inputs.